 With one in five children now living with the condition, we need the support of the teaching profession more than ever to ensure that every child is able to achieve their full potential.
 On behalf of those with eczema I would therefore like to say a big thank you for your time today and would welcome any feedback you may have.

-You will find a short online survey to complete at www.surveymonkey.com/s/eczemaschoolpackfeedback
+P.S.
+Complete our short survey online at www.surveymonkey.com/r/eczemaschoolpackfeedback